 The time has come once again to update a expired VMware vSphere license.
 Personally, I have a bad habit if never bothering to add licenses in a lab environment until they expire.
-If we’re talking about a production environment, I always make sure licenses are verified during the testing and validation phase of the project.
+If we are talking about a production environment, I always make sure licenses are verified during the testing and validation phase of the project.
 If not, have no fear, I am about to show you how to update an expired vSphere license using the vSphere Web Client.
-This will work for VMware vSphere products like vCenter and ESXi.
+This will work for VMware vSphere products like vCenter, ESXi, and vSAN.
 You can also use this method to put assign VMware vSphere licensees during initial deployment, or before they expire.

 (If you are still using the VMware vSphere C# client and need to update an expired license, be sure to check out this article.)

 In this case, my VMware vCenter Server license expired.
-If your vCenter Server license is expired, believe me, you’ll know.
-You won’t be able to do things like add a host to vCenter.
+If your vCenter Server license is expired, believe me, you will know.
+You will not able to do things like add a host to vCenter, as illustrated below.

 This article will show you how to update a license in the VMware vSphere Web Client, and help you figure out one of the most commonly encountered issues when doing so.
 If you’re looking information on how to update the license using the C# client, make sure to take a look at this post.

 The first step I always like to do is add all the licenses I need to vCenter.
 We will start by logging into vCenter.
 Then, click the home button and select Administration.

 Now, click on Licenses, then click the green plus button I’ve circled to add a new license.

 Now, here’s the tricky part: you need to actually, manually type out your license key!
 Otherwise, you may get the “Cannot add the following license keys, because their format is incorrect.” error message.